harvard-lil/website-static/app/_interviews/rebecca-cremona.md

 <div class="speaker-label">Rebecca Cremona</div>
 <p>A website, we call it a site, you know, a place.
 It's not really like a page.
 Every web thing is a live performance of actors for you in the moment.
 It can never be repeated.
 It can be the same script, the same venue, but it's never the same.</p>

+<div class="pull-quote">Every web thing is a live performance of actors for you in the moment.
+It can never be repeated.</div>

 <p>That's what most people want right now when they visit a web archive, another performance of exactly what they saw.
 Something that Perma does that I really like is inside the artifact that we produce, we try to stuff other file formats.
 So, you can get the page, but you also get a screenshot.
 So, you can't interact with it, but it's at least an exact visual, that's what it looked like in our headless browser at that instant in time.
 You also get a PDF, you also get a DOM snapshot, the HTML all written out, how it was rendered.
 Live replay is a complicated thing.
 It's probably not going to last a hundred years in a lot of cases.
 What you're trying to preserve is the memory, not the artifact.
 You don't need the thing, you need the memory of the thing.</p>